splewis/get5/documentation/docs/commands.md

     ```

 ####`get5_listbackups [matchid]` {: #get5_listbackups }
 :   Lists backup files for the current match or a given match ID if provided.
+If you define
+[`get5_backup_path`](../configuration/#get5_backup_path), it will only list backups found under that prefix.

 ####`get5_ringer <player>`
 :   Adds/removes a ringer to/from the home scrim team. `player` is the name of the player.
 Similar